jsribar/BidirectionalMap/README.md

 For initial implementation, I've picked some ideas presented by Vittorio Romeo (https://codereview.stackexchange.com/questions/42427/bidirectional-map-based-on-memory-manipulation).

 Unlike boost::bimap its interface is not STL-like, but made to tailor my needs.
-First of all, paired items must be of different types (e.g. int-string pairs, but not int-int pairs).
 There are only few members in the interface, presented in the code sample on the Wiki page.